Narcotic Abuse Warning Signs

 Narcotics abuse warning signs can save you from a more damaging addiction.

-With each use of a narcotic, the brain and body develop a tolerance to the drug’s effects.
+With each use of a narcotic, the body builds up a tolerance to the drug’s effects.
 This means it will take increasingly larger doses to achieve the same desired effects.
-Meanwhile, the brain itself becomes less and less able to carry out normal biochemical functions.
-When this happens a person starts to experience cravings, withdrawals symptoms and develops a preoccupation with finding more of the drug.
+Meanwhile, the brain becomes less capable of carrying out normal biochemical functions.
+When this happens, a person starts to experience cravings and withdrawal symptoms.
+They may also develop a preoccupation with finding more of the drug.

 Visible Signs

 Visible signs of narcotic abuse tend to appear gradually unless a person is using large quantities of drugs at a time.
-Initial warning signs may take the form of an untidy and disheveled appearance.
-Narcotic abuse also takes up more and more time, so relationships with friends and family will start to thin as he or she spends less and less time with them.
+At first, you may only notice that the individual looks uncharacteristically untidy and disheveled.
+Narcotic abuse also takes up more and more time, so relationships with friends and family will start to thin as he or she spends less time with them.
 Eventually, narcotic abuse can lead to missing work or school or losing a job altogether.
-More oftentimes than not, the person using drugs remains unaware of any outward changes due to the effects of the drugs on his or her awareness.
+Often, the person using the narcotics remains unaware of any outward changes due to the effects of the drugs on his or her awareness.

 Get Help Today